How to Define Your Target Audience

 Popular thinking attributes Apple’s massive success to producing superior hardware and software.
 But experts know better.

-Create Buyer Personas
+3. Create Accurate Buyer Personas

 - Age.
 E.g. What age/age group or bracket does your product or service appeal to?